Qgel/FratAttack/RULES.md

 ##Preparation

 Sort the cards into two piles: Those which are event cards (they have an icon that says 'Event' in the top left) and those that are not.
-Shuffle both piles, and place them on the corresponding spaces on the board.
+Shuffle both piles, and place them face down on the corresponding spaces on the board.

 Each player puts their figure on a _Frat House_ square of their choice.
 The player who is least drunk starts with the first turn.